atifaziz/recolor/README.md

 (`*=`) instead just an equal (`=`) is used to separate the color from the regular expression pattern specification.

+Any command-line argument of the form `@FILE` is expanded with the contents of the response file identified by FILE.
+A response file specifies command-line arguments, one per line.
+Blank lines or lines in the response file starting with pound/hash (`#`) are ignored.
+More than one response file can be given.
+Processing of all arguments begins after expanding all response files to form a single command-line.

 A color is specified in one of three formats:

 1. FOREGROUND